Arizona

 Why Become a Junior Ranger?

 The reasons for becoming a Junior Ranger can be as individual as you are.
-One of the best reasons-IT'S FUN!
+One of the best reasons?IT?S FUN!
 It also gives you the chance to do some different and interesting things.
-While doing some of the activities, you might come across something new you've never done or thought about before.
-And you can be part of a nation-wide team-other Junior Rangers, the National Park Service, and others-who work to preserve special places.
+While doing some of the activities, you might come across something new you?ve never done or thought about before.
+And you can be part of a nation-wide team?other Junior Rangers, the National Park Service, and others?who work to preserve special places.
 Glen Canyon and Lake Powell are special places.
 You and your family may have many fond memories of trips here; or you may just be starting to collect those memories on your first trip.
 As a Junior Ranger, you will be giving something special back to a very special place.
-And that's not only fun, it makes you feel good, too!
+And that?s not only fun, it makes you feel good, too!
 Follow the link below to view and print your Junior Ranger Activity Book.

 Area Attractions